jakebailey/jakebailey.github.io/content/posts/pnpm-dt-2/index.md

   `pprof` had pointed out that a lot of time during a build of a TypeScript project was being spent normalizing paths, even if the platform was UNIX-like and the paths were already using the correct slashes.
+- A [PR I sent back](https://github.com/microsoft/pyright/pull/1774) when I was working on Pylance/pyright, where 50% of GC time was spent concatenating strings.